IKSPARK: Obstacle-Aware Inverse Kinematics via Convex Optimization: Results

-\subsection{Dual-arm Baxter}
+\subsection{Dual-Arm Baxter}

-To check if our IK solver can find postures for complicated constraints such as closed kinematic chain and joint limits, the proposed method is implemented on a humanoid dual-arm Rethink Robotics Baxter robot.
-The robot possesses two arms mounted on a fixed torso.
-Each arm has 7 revolute joints with angle limits.
-We model the arms of the robot as one closed kinematic chain by rigidly aligning the two grippers on a common line with a fixed distance to simulate the task of collaboratively holding a box.
-The objective is to solve for postures of the robot given some predetermined goal poses of the end-effector.
+We first evaluate IKSPARK on the dual-arm humanoid robot Baxter by Rethink Robotics.
+The robot consists of two 7-DOF revolute arms mounted on a fixed torso, with joint angle limits on each arm.
+To model a collaborative box-carrying task, we represent the two arms as a single closed kinematic chain by rigidly constraining the grippers to lie on a common line at a fixed separation.
+The goal is then to compute robot configurations that realize prescribed end-effector poses.

-Unlike most traditional IK solvers, which can only deal with open kinematic chains, our solver can evaluate the kinematic chain as a whole without cutting it into separate sub-trees.
-This can be done by adding a linear constraint discussed in Remark \ref{rem:closedloop} to Problem \ref{prob:IK2b}.
+In contrast to most traditional IK solvers, which are designed primarily for open kinematic chains, our method handles the closed chain directly without decomposing it into separate subtrees.
+This is achieved by adding the linear constraint described in Remark~\ref{rem:closedloop} to Problem~\ref{prob:IK2b}.